 “I hope so,” Leandros said, “Because if not, I will be dead before we reach Orean.”

 Gareth’s expression shifted from concern to fear.
-Before he could speak, Eftychia appeared at the gate.
-“Eresh is here!” she chimed, just as the dryad appeared at her side.
+Before he could speak, though, Eftychia appeared at the gate.
+“Eresh finally made it!” she chimed, just as the dryad himself appeared at her side.

 Leandros stared at them blankly, then shook himself and stood straighter.